 With respect to a fund's primary service providers, (including its auditors, prime brokers, custodians, administrators, and marketers) an adviser to a fund would be required to disclose: the service provider's name and location; whether it is a related person of the adviser; information about the services it provides to the fund; and certain identifying information (such as its registration status).
 With respect to a fund's auditors, an adviser would be required to disclose whether the auditor is an independent auditor; whether the auditor is registered with and subject to supervision by the Public Company Accounting Oversight Board; and whether audited statements are delivered to fund investors.
 With respect to a prime broker, an adviser would be required to disclose whether the prime broker is an SEC-registered broker-dealer and whether it acts as custodian for the private fund.
-With respect to the custodians of a private fund, the adviser would be required to disclose whether the custodian is a related person of the private fund.
-With respect to the fund's administrators, the adviser would be required to disclose whether the administrator prepares and sends account statements to fund investors and what percentage of the private fund's assets are valued by the administrator or another person that is not a related person of the adviser.
+With respect to the custodians of a private fund, the adviser would be required to disclose whether the administrators, the adviser would be required to disclose whether the administrators, the adviser would be required to disclose whether the administrator prepares and sends account statements to fund investors and what percentage of the private fund's assets are valued by the administrator or another person that is not a related person of the adviser.

 With respect to marketers, an adviser would be required to disclose whether the marketer is a related person of the adviser, its SEC file number, and the address of any website the marketer uses to market the private fund.
-The SEC noted that the proposed new disclosures are designed to improve the SEC's ability to assess conflicts and potential risks. identify private funds with service provider arrangements that raise a red flag, and identify firms for examination.
+The SEC noted that the proposed new disclosures are designed to improve the SEC's ability to assess conflicts and potential risks, identify private funds with service provider arrangements that raise a red flag, and identify firms for examination.